josdem/hugo/content/techtalk/spring/spring_webflux_internationalization.md

 }
 ```

-Now we are using a locale service to resolve our messages.
+Now we are using `@RestController` instead of `@Controller` and a locale service to resolve our messages.

 ```java
 package com.jos.dem.spring.webflux.internationalization.service;